darsoohoo/bartenders2u/README.md

 4. Register

-    4.1 Click on the "Signup" link on the right side of the navbar 4.2 Enter your name, email, password, and password again to confirm 4.3 Click the register button
+    4.1 Click on the "Signup" link on the right side of the navbar 4.2 Enter a name, an email, a password, and the password again to confirm 4.3 Click the register button
     Note: if you have a Gravatar.com account and your email matches your Gravatar email, it will use your profile picture from Gravatar